Roselou/rails-associations/readme.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-* Describe how relational databases can be used to create relationships between resources.
+* Describe how relational databases can be used to create associations between resources.
 * Create one to-many-model relationships in Rails.
 * Create many to-many-model relationships in Rails.